 - Provide students with a practical learning experience with a Host Organisation in an Indonesian journalism, media, or communications workplace environment;

 - To enhance bilateral understanding through the creation of new partnerships between Australian and Indonesian counterparts, and to serve as a medium for the exchange of ideas in the field of journalism, media and communications.

 The structure of the six-week program is as follows:

 - Two weeks of intensive Indonesian language classes at Atma Jaya Catholic University, designed to give participants basic Indonesian language capacity;

 - A four-week supervised practicum placement designed to give participants an English-speaking professional experience within an Indonesian or international media or communications organisation operating within Indonesia.

 ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director.
 In addition, an Academic Program Officer (PO) is assigned for the duration of the JPP to oversee all aspects of the program, including the supervision of its academic content.
 To see who the current JPP Program Officer is, see their profile on the ACICIS Staff Members page.

 Since the inception of the JPP in 2002, the position of Program Officer has been held by a number of distinguished industry specialists.
-Angela Romano (UQ) pioneered the original program, followed by Louise Williams (SMH), Prof. Phillip Kitley (UoW), Sunanda Creagh (ThomsonReuters), Stephen Fitzpatrick (The Australian), Rebecca Henschke (Asia Calling), Helen Brown (ABC), and Dr Nasya Bahfen (La Trobe University) and Jewel Topsfield (Fairfax Media).
+Angela Romano (UQ) pioneered the original program, followed by Louise Williams (SMH), Prof. Phillip Kitley (UoW), Sunanda Creagh (ThomsonReuters), Stephen Fitzpatrick (The Australian), Rebecca Henschke (Asia Calling), Helen Brown (ABC), Dr Nasya Bahfen (La Trobe University) and Jewel Topsfield (Fairfax Media).

 Some important points to note